I love camping! Camping solo has additional joys and challenges to consider which I will get into below, including:

 - Carry a GPS tracker.
 Leaving word with someone trusted is great, but for real peace of mind consider a GPS tracker.
 This is especially important for backcountry camping.
 It requires connectivity, which starts at $25 a month and requires no contract.
 You can be tracked through Google Maps.
 Toss it in your backpack and forget about it.
 It also has an SOS button.

 - Secure your valuables.
 While you can't be sure that everyone will follow it, there is a code of ethics for camping.
 Everyone treats your tent as if it was a locked, brick building.
 However, it's still wise to either secure your valuables in your car or carry them with you wherever you go.

 - Pack a first aid kit.
 Solo campers need to be self-reliant.
 Take what you need with a first aid kit that is both light and complete.

 - Protect yourself against insects.
 Mosquitos are a nuisance.
 Ticks can make you very sick.
 Protect yourself from both by using a bug spray with DEET and check for and remove ticks as soon as you see one.
 Wear long sleeves, pants, and other light-colored clothing to help prevent and spot ticks more easily.

 - Ensure that the water is potable.
 Before you drink, make sure that the water is clean and drinkable.
-If you're camping in another country, you may want to drink bottled water to be on the safe side.
+If you're camping in another country, you may want to drink bottled water or use a water purification system to be on the safe side.